 - The premium GeneratePress WordPress theme was used to build the EDD site.

 - How to Score 100/100 in Google PageSpeed Insights with WordPress

-As you can see, knowing how the Pingdom speed test tool works a little better and what all the charts mean can help you make a more data driven decision when it comes to performance.
-A waterfall analysis as we call it is crucial to knowing how your individual assets load.
-Got any other great Pingdom tips?
+As you can see, knowing how the Pingdom speed test tool works a little better and what all the charts mean can help you make a more data-driven decision when it comes to performance.
+A waterfall analysis as we call it is crucial to know how your individual assets load and how they are impacted by your WordPress host, physical location, a CDN, etc. Got any other great Pingdom tips?